danabananaunu/react-notes-app/README.md

 This project is a React-based notes application developed as part of a comparative study of modern frontend frameworks.
 The application allows users to create, edit, delete, search, and filter notes, with all data stored locally in the browser.
-The implementation focuses on core React functionality, including component-based structure, state lifting, and unidirectional data flow, without using external state management libraries.

 • Notes can be created with a title, text content, optional tags, and optional file attachments
 • Notes can be edited and deleted, with all changes reflected immediately in the UI